mcavoybn/BTree_final/README.md

 INCLUDED FILES:
 Source Files:
-* BTree.java - The main class for the BTRee.
+* BTree.java - The main class for the BTree.
 It can construct and search a BTree.
 * BtreeNode.java - Node that is stored in the BTree.
 Each Node holds multiple sequences and children.
 * Cache.java - A BTree specific cache that is used to reduce the number of disk reads and writes while creating and searching the BTree.